 The Waldviertel lies to the northwest of Vienna, about an hour’s drive away in the province of Lower Austria.
 It has a certain mystical quality to it, encouraged by harsh winters, moors, forests and distinctive boulder formations.

 It’s a place you could easily imagine has the odd ghostly hound wandering mournfully around the landscape.

 The Viennese like to retreat there for the weekend, taking advantage of the relative peace and quiet, not to mention a host of delightful regional drinks and dishes.

-Each year, however, the people of the Waldviertel move in the other direction, decamping to Vienna to present a three-day celebration of their traditions, tourism offers, handicrafts, music and (mostly) culinary prowess at the Waldviertelpur festival.
+Each year, however, the people of the Waldviertel move in the other direction, decamping to Vienna to present a three-day celebration of their traditions, tourism offers, handicrafts, music and (especially) culinary prowess at the Waldviertelpur festival.

 We Viennese join them, pretending to share in the celebration of those traditions, tourism offers, handicrafts and music.
 But really to eat and drink (or maybe that’s just me).

 The festival combines dozens of open-air booths with a programme of events, all showcasing the region’s wonders.

 These booths are a healthy (or not, depending on how much – and what – you eat and drink there) mix of bakeries, breweries, butchers and food buffets, distilleries and vineyards, tourist attractions, fashion outlets, plus art and craft stalls.

 The region is particularly famous for its poppy seeds (German: Mohn), so if you want to try something truly local, go for a poppy seed treat.
 They come in all sorts of forms, but mostly in baked products like the organic Mohnzelten pictured above.

 Another popular option is Mohnnudeln: thick noodles made from potato dough and covered in a poppy seed sauce.
 So it looks like the plate is being savaged by a blackfly invasion (it tastes better than my description).

 The accompanying festival programme focuses on local music, with a strong folk flavour to it.
 But you might also catch, for example, craft demonstrations or a fashion show featuring Waldviertel Trachten (the traditional clothing you’ll be familiar with from films like the Sound of Music).